fpserg/RealMe/docs/PRODUCT/BUILDING_MODE_PROTOCOL.md

 During Building Mode:

-- the uploaded repository is treated as the source of truth;
+- the uploaded repository is treated as the sole source of truth;
-- modifications exist only inside the working workspace;
+- modifications exist only inside the Architect's working workspace;
+- accepted decisions are accumulated until Building Stop;
-- repository updates are emitted only during Building Stop.
+- repository updates are emitted only during Building Stop;
+- emitted files are complete replacement versions of the affected repository documents.

 This provides an atomic update process similar to a reviewed software pull request.